 As we know Trademark is a part of Intellectual property and like the other properties i.e. land, building, machinery, the brand name of a business can be sold out or transferred or even can be given on the License by way of Trademark Assignment deed or with other legal documents.
 Such Transfer of Trademark is called the Trademark Assignment.

-Trademark Assignment and Trademark Transmission is a legal procedure and govern by the section 37 to 45 of Trademarks Act,1999 with the rules 68 to 79 and defined under section 2(1)(b) and section 2(1)(zc).
+Trademark Assignment and Trademark Transmission is a legal procedure governed by sections 37 to 45 of the Trademarks Act,1999 with the rules 68 to 79 and defined under section 2(1)(b) and section 2(1)(zc).

 Types of Trademark Assignment

 There are 4 types of Trademark Assignment, which are as follows: